ccUnity3d/Brainztorm-docs/manual/users/server.rst

 Devices
 -------
-When you log into the game, devices are sending all the information of the mobile device hardware to the Brainztorm server linking it to a user.
+When you log into the game, devices send hardware and OS information to the server, linking it to a user through an unique device id.

 .. image:: images/devices.png

-The information stored in the device are:
+The information available is:

-- *UUID*: The Universal Unique Identifier of the mobile device.
+- *UUID*: Universal Unique Identifier.
-- *Platform*: Operating system of the device mobile, such as: iOS, Android and default is Editor.
+- *Platform*: Operating system, such as: iOS, Android, Windows, Editor, etc.
-- *Device Model*: The model of registered device, such as iPhone 6.
+- *Device Model*: Model of the mobile device, such as iPhone 6.
-- *OS Version*: The version of the mobile operating system.
+- *OS Version*: Operating system version.
-- *Locale*: The language of the user device.
+- *Locale*: Current language selected on the mobile device.
 - *Build*: The build number of the game that is currently playing the user.
 - *Notification ID*: A unique code required by Google/Apple to send push notifications to the mobile device.
-- *Quality*: The quality profile being used by device according to a pre-selection or detected according to its hardware.
+- *Quality*: The quality profile used by the device, uses a prior selected value or detects the best option automatically according to the hardware performance.
 - *Timezone*: Timezone of the device.
 - *Manifest*: Unity Cloudbuild information.